nystrom/scsc/cesk.md

 For Luis: write a CESK-style evaluator for JS.
 Extend to be a partial evaluator.
 Extend the PE to handle termination and generalization in a nice way.
-The distillation.
+Then distillation.
 Extend the PE with splitting.
 Supercompilation!
 Extend the PE with generalization.